• Skip to primary navigation

 For the Pastry

-• Dairy Free Butter - Be sure to use a butter block and not a spreadable butter.
+• Dairy-Free Butter - I would advise using a dairy-free butter block rather than a spreadable butter.
 I have used Flora Plant Butter for this recipe. (the unsalted version).

 • Icing Sugar - Also known as powdered sugar.